 When travelling by train in Malaysia, it is easy to book your tickets and plan you whole trip by booking KTMB train tickets online direct from the KTMB website, or through an online agent selling tickets.

-Ticketing agents offer a cheaper and easier booking process than the KTMB E-Tickets site.
+Ticketing agents offer an easier booking process than the KTMB E-Tickets site.

 KTM Train Tickets are usually available to buy 60 days in advance.

 All Intercity Express trains and ETS Electric trains within Peninsular Malaysia can be booked online.